Go to Echobot/Leadfeeder

 • Website visitor on home Internet.

-NOTE: There's cases when we are able to also identify the company behind the home Internet connection visit.
-You can read more here and here.
+Please note: There's cases when we are able identify the company behind the home internet connection visit.
+You can read more here.

-These visitors are not interesting from a Leadfeeder user point of view, since the target is to generate sales leads with Leadfeeder – that is, real companies visiting your website and showing interest in your services.
+ISP visitors are not interesting from a Leadfeeder user point of view, since the target is to identify viable prospects – that is, real companies visiting your website and showing interest in your services.

-Leadfeeder is constantly increasing the number of blocked ISPs globally, but inevitably we haven't found a way to block everything yet.
-So when you see an ISP – or in fact any company you don't find interesting – you can just hide it and it won't count towards your lead quota anymore.
+Leadfeeder is constantly increasing the number ISPs we block globally, but inevitably we haven't found a way to block everything yet.
+So when you see an ISP – or in fact any company you don't find interesting – you can just hide it and it won't count towards your lead count.

-If you want to quickly do a search for ISPs in your Leadfeeder you can for example search by certain industries (you can see options in Leadfeeder).
+If you want to search for ISPs in your Leadfeeder account you can search by industry (you can see the industries we have available here).

 RELATED: